-It is relevant to note that research into the formalism of a ``hypothesis'' is rich and nuanced.
-In an article by Jeong and Kwon\cite{jeong2006definition}, the authors document some common uses and criteria for hypotheses across philosophy, science, and science education.
-Of particular relevance to this work is the distinction between scientific hypotheses and statistical hypotheses\cite{toledo2011developing}.
-Scholars have argued that the two are distinct due to the use of confidence thresholds (e.g., p-values) and the reliance on null and alternate hypotheses in formulating statistical hypotheses -- both of which would be inappropriate for scientific hypotheses\cite{bolles1962difference}.
-For clarity, in this paper we use the definition and criteria for scientific hypotheses.
+Notably, research in this area distinguishes between \textbf{scientific hypotheses} and \textbf{statistical hypotheses}\cite{toledo2011developing, jeong2006definition}.
+Scholars have argued that the two are distinct due to statistical hypotheses' use of confidence thresholds (e.g., p-values) and the reliance on null and alternate hypotheses -- both of which are inappropriate for scientific hypotheses\cite{bolles1962difference}.
+In this work, we base our grammar on the definition and criteria for scientific hypotheses.
 This provides (1) a formal definition on which a grammar can be based, and (2) structure for thinking about hypothesis generation and refinement in visual data analysis.